Ladder99/ladder99/docs/source/getting-started.rst

       cp setups/vmc/.env-default setups/vmc/.env
       nano setups/vmc/.env

-Start the database in another console on the edge device.
-The first time this is run it may take a minute -
+Start the database on the edge device - the first time this is run it may take a minute -

    .. code:: console